Want the quickest access gun safe to protect yourself and your family?

 It’s not perfect, but it’s pretty close.
 The first few things I don’t like are nit-picky but the last one can be a deal breaker for you.

 First is that it’s susceptible to water damage.
 My wife left a cold cup of something in the top left which formed condensation and left a pattern.
-I’m just glad it’s kind of cool looking.
+It does slowly go away in a few months though.

 The foam around the hinge gets in the way of closing but is easily addressed by just cutting it off.
 Here’s the finished product.